lisk77/lambdadark/README.md

-# lambdadark
-A OneDark inspired colorscheme
+# lambdaDark - a OneDark inspired colorscheme